Kincaid-kroos/Kincaid-kroos/README.md

 and a Data Analyst

-With a combination of both class and self-taught experience, i have skills and passion to build robust,and easily maintainable web applications and Analyzing big data
+With a combination of both class and self-taught experience, i have skills and passion to build robust, <br/>and easily maintainable web applications and Analyzing big data
-Committed to staying current with the latest technologies to deliver outstanding solutions
+Committed to staying current with the latest technologies to deliver <br/> outstanding solutions
 & open to learning from industry experts.

 SKILLSET.